C2DH/ranketwo/_assignments/social-media-historians/03-typologyaroundworld.md

 | *Do they exert control on what is posted by users?
 Why or why not?* |  |  |  |
 | *What is their policy with regard to the data they collect?* | | | |

+[make sure that field with Youtube is visible]

 <!-- section -->

 ### 3.c Business models of social media